nordseele/nordhat/install/norns/Install_instructions.md

 And reboot (with command line if possible).
 On the Raspberry pi, navigate to System -> Wifi and add your network manually.

-___
-#### Notes
-* We need to find another way to connect, entering long password with the encoders is difficult.
-* You might encounter some issues with the encoders until the process is complete, wifi setup etc.
-* CPU spikes appears as soon as a USB card is connected (??)

-___
-#### Using NordsHat without USB soundcard and without audio expansion board

-`sudo nano /boot/config.txt`

-      # Enable audio (loads snd_bcm2835)
-      dtparam=audio=on
-`sudo nano /etc/modprobe.d/raspi-blacklist.conf`
-and comment out "blacklist snd_bcm2835"

-`sudo nano /etc/systemd/system/norns-jack.service`
-and replace 128 with 256.

-`amixer cset numid=3 1`

-`sudo reboot`